-The General Permitted Development (Scotland) Order 1992, as amended, allows certain types industrial of development to be located within or adjacent to mineral workings without the need for specific permission, although various criteria relating to height, appearance and other restrictions apply. these comprise industrial Broadly. processes which largely depend on the mineral worked from the related quarry.
+The General Permitted Development (Scotland) Order 1992, as amended, allows certain types of industrial development to be located within or adjacent to mineral workings without the need for specific permission, although various criteria relating to height, appearance and other restrictions apply. comprise Broadly, these industrial processes, which largely depend on the mineral worked from the related quarry.